ONSAS/ONSAS.docs/docs/src/howtouse/creatingModels.md

 cell with the inline function definitions of load factors of the loads applied of an empty array.

 ### `boundaryConds.loadsBaseVals`
-cell with the vector of the components of the load case
+cell with the (row) vector of the components of the load case
 ```math
 [ f_x,  \, m_x, \, f_y, \, m_y, \, f_z, \, m_z ]
 ```
 where $f_i$ are the components of forces and $m_i$ are the moments.
-Both forces or moments are considered per unit of length in the case of `truss`/`frame` elements, or per unit of area in the case of `triangle`.
+Both forces or moments are considered per unit of length in the case of `truss`/`frame`/`edge` elements, or per unit of area in the case of `triangle`.

 ### `boundaryConds.userLoadsFileName`
 cell with filenames of `.m` function file provided by the user that can be used to apply other forces.